raaxis/nds4ios/README.md

 nds4ios - iOS 5 ~ 7
 =======
 ### This is not finished software.
-Do not open issues complaining about games being slow, we know about it already.
+Do not open issues complaining about games being slow, crashing on the iPod Touch 4 and below, and crashing on the iPhone 3GS and below; we know about it already.

 ### PLEASE DO NOT DISTRIBUTE THIS BY CODE SIGNING IT, UPLOADING, THEN TELLING OTHERS TO DOWNLOAD IT FROM YOU.
 WE PROVIDE AN OFFICIAL WAY TO DISTRIBUTE ALREADY.
 THIS IS A FAIR WARNING.